 The personal information (user data) in the machine is recorded in the EEPROM on the main PCB.
 It cannot be deleted all by a single operation.
-Use Function code 01 in the maintenance mode and then unplug the power cord from the electrical outlet.
+Use Function code 01 in the maintenance mode, unplug the power cord from the electrical outlet, and disconnect the backup battery.